knoepdan/CyberSecRappi/Learning/7_Forensic.md

 Journaling Filesystem
 - keeps track of the changes (helps recover in case of a crash)
-- in NTFS it is called "Transaction Log"
+- in NTFS it is called "Transaction Log" (NTFS Metafile "$LogFile")
 - some file systems like FAT do not have a journaling filesystem
 - what exactly is logged, depends on system (often similar)